-OPDIVO[®] and YERVOY[®] are trademarks of Bristol-Myers Squibb Company.
+OPDIVO® and YERVOY® are trademarks of Bristol-Myers Squibb Company.
 Other brands listed are the trademarks of their respective owners.

-Manufactured by: Bristol-Myers Squibb Company Princeton, NJ 08543 USA U.S. License No. 1713 For more information, call 1-855-673-4861 or go to www.OPDIVO.com.
+For more information, call 1-855-673-4861 or go to www.OPDIVO.com.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.